warmana/cloudant-docs-fork/source/includes/guides/_querying.md

 query in the request body.
 We limit our query to 3 so that the output won't be too long.

 <pre class="thebe">
+echo 'getting movies with rating = 8 ...'
 curl "$URL/$DBNAME/_find" \
      -X 'POST' \
      -H 'Content-Type: application/json' \